Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

     </details>

 43. According to best practices, which of the below options is best suited for processing a large number of binary files?
-    - A. Vertically scaling EC2 instances.
+    - A. Vertically scaling EC2 instances. [limited by instance size ]
-    - B. Running RDS instances in parallel.
+    - B. Running RDS instances in parallel.[RDS is for relational databases, not for binary file processing.]
     - C. Vertically scaling RDS instances.
+[RDS is for relational databases, not for binary file processing.]
     - D. Running EC2 instances in parallel.

     <details markdown=1><summary markdown='span'>Answer</summary>